-The College in the High School program allows students in grades 40 9-12 the opportunity to earn high school credit and college credit in a high school setting.
+The College in the High School program allows students in grades 9-12 the opportunity to earn high school credit and college credit in a high school setting.

 These courses are offered within the high school and taught by high school teachers who have been trained and approved in the program by the sponsoring college or university.
-If the student chooses to earn the college credit, s/he is responsible for enrolling in the college course, and paying any required tuition fees, per the college's rate, which may vary depending on the college.
-Students who qualify for free or reduced lunch may be eligible for a state-funded subsidy, per rules listed in WAC 392-725-325.
+If the student chooses to earn the college credit, they are responsible for enrolling in the college course.